HCIML/hciml.github.io/resources.md

-Welcome to the resources page.
+Welcome to the resources section.
 In the following you will find some of my scripts authored at the Institute for Scientific Computing, University of Heidelberg.

 ### Artificial Intelligence